 To sample data for Couchbase:

 - 1. Choose one: - From the start page, click Create New, provide your connection information, and then click Connect.
-For detailed information about how to specify connection information, Connecting to a Data Store on page 36.
+For detailed information about how to specify connection information, Connecting to a Data Store.

 The Sample dialog box opens.